McDonnell Douglas F/A-18 Hornet: Finland

 The Finnish Air Force ordered 64 F-18C/Ds (57 C models, seven D models) in 1992.
-All F-18D were built at St. Louis, and then all F-18C were assembled in Finland.
+The F-18Ds were built at St. Louis, while the F-18Cs were locally assembled in Finland.
 Delivery of the aircraft started in November 1995 and ended in August 2000.
 The Hornet replaced the MiG-21bis and Saab 35 Draken in Finnish service.
 The Finnish Hornets were initially to be used only for air defense, hence the F-18 designation.
 The F-18C includes the ASPJ (Airborne Self-Protection Jammer) jamming pod ALQ-165.
 The U.S. Navy later included the ALQ-165 on their F/A-18E/F Super Hornet procurement.

 One Hornet was destroyed in a mid-air collision in 2001.
 A damaged F-18C, nicknamed "Frankenhornet", was rebuilt into a F-18D using the forward section of a Canadian CF-18B that was purchased.
 The modified fighter crashed during a test flight in January 2010, due to a faulty tailplane servo cylinder.
+A third Hornet crashed in Rovaniemi during flight show training in May 2025.

 The Finnish Air Force's Hornet fleet went through a two-stage Mid-Life Upgrade (MLU) program.
 From 2006 to 2010, the MLU 1 stage was aimed at improving the aircraft's air-to-air capabilities.
 It included the integration of the new AIM-9X Sidewinder missile together with the JHMCS helmet-mounted sight, new radios, a new IFF interrogator, and a new moving map display.
 Then, from 2012 to 2016, the MLU 2 stage was mainly focused at enabling the aircraft to use standoff air-to-ground weapons, including the JDAM, JSOW and JASSM.
 The Hornets also received the Litening targeting pod.
 New chaff/flare dispensers were installed.
 The cockpit was modernized, and Link 16 was added.
 The upgrade also includes the procurement and integration of a new version of the AIM-120 AMRAAM air-to-air missile.
 In total, 62 aircraft (the whole Finnish Hornet fleet as of 2016) were modernized to MLU 2 standards.
+Since this upgrade gave the plane a ground-attack capability, the Finnish Air Force also started to refer to the plane as "F/A-18" rather than just "F-18".

 With a service life of 30 years, the Hornets are to remain in active service until 2025–2030.
 In October 2014, the Finnish national broadcaster Yle announced that consideration was being given to the replacement of the Hornet.
 In 2015, Finland started the HX Fighter Program that aims to acquire new multirole fighters to replace the current Hornet fleet.
 On 10 December 2021, the Finnish government announced the selection of Lockheed Martin's fifth-generation F-35A Lightning II for its HX Fighter Program.
+The first Hornet, HN-401, was retired on 26 April 2024.